Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 POS System Monthly Software Processing Rate Contract Use Own Processor?

 Our take: Square is the easiest low-risk option for small restaurants.
-SpotOn often beats Toast on processing rates.
-TouchBistro gives you processor flexibility.
-Toast wins on features and restaurant-specific design — but you pay for it.
+Clover often beats Toast on the headline processing rate.
+TouchBistro is iPad-based and restaurant-specific.
+Toast wins on features and restaurant-specific design, but you pay for it.

 Who Should (and Shouldn’t) Use Toast